 Was it a Conspiracy?

 This was a moment in history well-worth learning more about and it’s one of those moments in time when pretty much everyone (except me) can say where they were when JFK was shot; and pretty much everyone has an opinion on what actually happened on that fateful day.
-Was it just one man?
-Was it a conspiracy?
-Was LBJ involved?
+Was it just one man, was it a conspiracy and was LBJ involved?
 If you’re as uncertain as I am – although I must admit I tend to think Oswald was just a patsy in a much bigger scheme – visiting the museum won’t do anything to sway you one way or the other, as a matter of fact you may leave even more baffled.

 The Book Depository